ArchitectsSAOTA - Stefan Antoni Olmesdahl Truen Architects

 Project TeamMark Rielly, Ashleigh Gilmour, Staci Kinnes, Mark Rielly, Ashleigh Gilmour, Staci Kinnes

-From the architect.
+Text description provided by the architects.
 The brief called for a relaxed family holiday beach house on the North Coast of KwaZulu Natal, South Africa.
 The building has been sensitively designed to gently nestle between protected milkwood trees, in an area that has strict environmental controls.

 A sense of arrival is enhanced by an austere entrance flanked by two of the milkwood trees.
 The cinematic panorama is only revealed as one enters the double-volume hallway.
 The ceilings are clad with aligned timber slats which draw the eye to the seascape ahead.